Dynamics and transport in the boundary-driven dissipative Klein-Gordon chain: Dynamical Regimes of the Discrete Klein-Gordon Chain

 Fig.~\ref{fig:JvsFmain} also illustrates the system-size dependence of the second threshold $F_{c2}$, which we find decreases with increasing $N$.
 We observe a power-law relation but since the exponent is sensitive to the driving frequency $\omega_d$ as well, we are unable to find a quantitative characterization.
 Based on this observation, we expect that the intervening region (C) will be absent in the thermodynamic limit, where the dynamics will transition directly from (B) to (D).

 We further characterize the system-size dependence in Fig.~\ref{fig:Scaling2}, which displays the NESS averaged steady-state current $j$ as a function of $N$ for various large driving amplitudes $F_d$.
-For short chains $j \sim N^0$, which indicates ballistic transport and (for $F_d > F_{c1}$) corresponds to the dissipative breather crystal regime (C).
+For short chains $j \sim N^0$, which indicates ballistic transport and (for $F_d > F_{c1}$) corresponds to the resonant nonlinear wave regime (C).
 However, above a certain chain length $N_c$ the energy current abruptly drops and decays as $j \sim N^{-1}$, indicating diffusive transport and an onset of chaos.
-In Sec.~\ref{sec:DDBC}, we argue that the dissipative breather crystal is linearly stable, which shows that this crossover from ballistic to diffusive transport is a consequence of a bulk nonlinear instability, which is not captured by linear response.
+In Sec.~\ref{sec:DDBC}, we argue that the resonant nonlinear wave is linearly stable, which shows that this crossover from ballistic to diffusive transport is a consequence of a bulk nonlinear instability, which is not captured by linear response.
 Fig.~\ref{fig:Scaling2} also shows that $N_c$ depends on the driving amplitude $F_d$, such that stronger driving induces this instability at smaller system sizes, consistent with the fact that stronger driving corresponds to stronger nonlinearity in our model.
 We also find that $N_c$ decreases as the driving frequency is increased from the lower harmonic band edge to the upper harmonic band edge.
 However, even more extensive numerical simulations are required to find the exact relation between $N_c$ and the driving parameters $(\omega_d, F_d)$.

 Based on the above observations, we conclude that the intermediate dynamical regime (C) is absent in the thermodynamic limit, where transport will generally be diffusive (or possibly super-diffusive~\cite{Spohn_2014}) away from the weakly perturbed quasilinear regime, which shows ballistic transport.
-However, since circuit QED experiments typically operate at a fixed system size and study the steady-state dynamics as a function of the external driving parameters, our results suggest that the dissipative breather crystal will appear as a distinct dynamical regime at system sizes accessible to current experiments.
+However, since circuit QED experiments typically operate at a fixed system size and study the steady-state dynamics as a function of the external driving parameters, our results suggest that the resonant nonlinear wave will appear as a distinct dynamical regime at system sizes accessible to current experiments.

 We now discuss each of the regimes (A)-(D) and the distinct dynamical features of their current-carrying NESS in detail, followed by results on the non-local Lyapunov exponent.